accessibility-exchange/co-design/src/steps/outreach-for-consultants.md

 * Advocacy groups
 * Whatever people are already connected to

+### Find qualified outreach team members

+* Have deep knowledge of cross-disability and intersectionality to make sure there is equitable representation on the website
+* Use data gathering to find out which communities are still under-represented
+* Be embedded in a certain community, and has a sense of what people have to offer even if the individual may not think so
+* Reach out to the marginalized groups within marginalized groups (ex. queer seniors, two spirit people, asexual people)
+* Have an understanding that not everyone has the same resources, or methods of connecting

 ### Build a relationship

 * Having a presence in the community